-Curried sweet potato and lentil soup may not sound southeast Asian but it packs a wallop of that traditional Thai juxtaposition of sweet, sour, salty, and hot even though it’s not at all southeast Asian in origin.
+Curried sweet potato and lentil soup, made with red lentils and curry paste, packs a wallop of that traditional Thai juxtaposition of sweet, sour, salty, and hot even though it’s not at all southeast Asian in origin.

 This curried sweet potato and lentil soup recipe is, as the author says, adept at balancing the spiciness of red curry paste with the sweetness of sweet potatoes and the tanginess of lime such that all the individual flavors explode.
-In other words, it contains all the requisite hot, sour, salty, sweet components of southeast Asian fare that make things taste so incredibly complex…and yet with very few ingredients and little effort.
-A beautiful bowl of deliciousness is how one of our testers describes it.
-We ain’t going to argue.–Angie Zoobkoff
+In other words, it draws on all the requisite hot, sour, salty, sweet components of southeast Asian fare that make things taste so incredibly complex…and yet with very few ingredients and little effort.
+A “beautiful bowl of deliciousness” is how one of our testers describes it.
+We ain’t arguing.–Angie Zoobkoff

 - 1 to 2 teaspoons mild olive or vegetable oil

-- 6 1/2 cups (1.5 liters) stock (whether beef stock or chicken stock or vegetable stock), plus more as needed
+- 6 1/2 cups stock (whether beef stock or chicken stock or vegetable stock) plus more as needed

 - Juice of 2 limes (3 to 4 tablespoons)